Aid Eligibility

 1/2 time = 2 course credits

 *Enrollment in repeat courses can affect financial aid eligibility.
-Please contact the Office of Financial Aid if you have questions on how enrolling repeat courses may affect your aid eligibility.
+Please contact the Office of Financial Aid if you have questions on how enrolling in repeat courses may affect your aid eligibility.

 Domestic students (U.S. citizens and eligible noncitizens) must reapply for financial aid annually by submitting required financial aid application materials by the published priority deadline.
 Changes in demonstrated need will impact the amount and types of financial aid available each year.
 To report significant changes in your family's financial situation, please contact the Office of Financial Aid so that your change in circumstances can be taken into consideration when reviewing your financial aid eligibility.
 A Colgate Grant is not guaranteed for late applicants.